JFWooten4/notes/README.md

 ```

-First of all, complete and total public transparency is the first and foremost objective when I consider any public disclosure of working materials.
+First of all, complete and total public transparency is the first and foremost objective when I consider any working materials.
 Moreover, I attempt in good faith to make as much of my efforts as possible comprehensively published online and available under free licensing.
-Notwithstanding, there are some instances where releasing complete source materials simply rests outside my locus of control; and in such cases I follow this sequential action flow:
+Notwithstanding, there are some instances where releasing complete source materials simply rests outside my locus of control, and in such cases I follow this sequential action flow:

 ### 1. Link to Source Publication